RLungarella13/interactive-menu/README.md

 A little bit of attention went into making the page responsive to the resizing so that it can be used on smaller devices without losing it's structure.

 ## Code
-The project uses **Typescript** mainly for it's optional static typing. **SCSS** was instead used to create variables inside all the different components of the application.
+The project uses **Typescript** mainly for it's optional static typing. **SCSS** was instead used to create variables accessible to all the different components of the application.
 **Axios** was chosen for it's ease of use and compatibility across browsers.

 ## Configuration